The New York LLC Transparency Act

 - Business street address (not a PO box)

-- Unique identifying number (social security number, driver’s license number, etc.)
+- Unique identifying number from a government-issued ID (driver’s license number, state ID, passport, etc.)

 Who is a Beneficial Owner in New York?

 A beneficial owner is an individual who exercises control over the business or owns 25% of the LLC.
 For example, if you started your LLC with just yourself, you are the only beneficial owner.
-But if you started your LLC with the help of your family or another company, then they are also beneficial owners.
+But if you started your LLC with several family members who are also members, or if you hired a non-member to serve as manager, then all these individuals are beneficial owners.

 Beneficial owners can also be: